dave-anand/docker-aws-cli/README.md

 # AWS CLI Docker Container

-This is a containerized AWS CLI based on `python:alpine.
+This is a containerized AWS CLI based on `python:alpine`.

 ## Build